Stable reflexive sheaves and localization: Abstract

-Next, we study moduli spaces of rank 2 stable torsion free sheaves on $\PP^3$ and consider the generating function $G(q)$ of Euler characteristics of such moduli spaces.
-We give an expression for this generating function in terms of $G^{\mathrm{refl}}(q)$ and Euler characteristics of Quot schemes of certain $T$-equivariant reflexive sheaves.
-These Quot schemes and their fixed point loci are studied in a sequel with B.~Young.
-The components of these fixed point loci are products of $\PP^1$'s and give rise non-trivial combinatorics.
-For $c_1=-1$ and $c_2=1$, we obtain $G(q) = 4(1+q) M(q^{-1})^8$, where $M(q)$ is the MacMahon function.
+Next, we study moduli spaces of rank 2 stable torsion free sheaves on $\PP^3$ and consider the generating function of Euler characteristics of such moduli spaces.
+We give an expression for this generating function in terms of $\sfZ^{\mathrm{refl}}(q)$ and Euler characteristics of Quot schemes of certain $T$-equivariant reflexive sheaves, which are studied elsewhere.
 Many techniques of this paper apply to any toric 3-fold.
-In general, $G^{\mathrm{refl}}(q)$ depends on the choice of polarization which leads to wall-crossing phenomena.
+In general, $\sfZ^{\mathrm{refl}}(q)$ depends on the choice of polarization which leads to wall-crossing phenomena.
 We briefly illustrate this in the case of $\PP^2 \times \PP^1$.

 \contentsname{ }